Getting Started

 Dependencies

-pyxtuml also works with python3 and pypy.
+pyxtuml also works with pypy.

 Installation

-pyxtuml is published on pypi, and thus may be installed using pip:
+pyxtuml is published on PyPI, and thus may be installed using pip:

 $ python -m pip install pyxtuml

-If you would like to use the most recent changes that might not have made it into a release yet, you can bypass pypi and install from github directly:
+If you would like to use the most recent changes that might not have made it into a release yet, you can bypass PyPI and install from github directly:

 $ python -m pip install git+https://github.com/xtuml/pyxtuml.git